In God’s Own Time

 ∞§∞

 I wrote this poem many years ago to comfort my sister, who was grieving a miscarriage.
-We were young, but I wanted so much to help her, to let her know how deeply I cared, and to give her hope.
+We were young, but I wanted so much to help her, let her know how deeply I cared, and give her hope.
 I had never suffered such a loss, but my love for her brought me a measure of understanding beyond my own experience.
 In God’s Own Time is the simple poem that came to me, offered in innocence, from the heart.
-Looking back, I feel a tenderness for the young woman who wrote them and the even younger woman who received them.
+Looking back, I feel a tenderness for the young woman who wrote these words and the even younger woman who received them.
 The baby did come, along with two others.
 I hope the same for all couples who want so much to be parents, even when it doesn’t come easily.

 If this poem resonates with you, you might also relate to Star Child, Grief Is a Journey, Reflections and Reminders, The Mother Tree, and Ours to Own,